 Participants of self-directed IRAs (SDIRA) and Solo 401ks are required to adhere to the same eligibility requirements and contribution limits as traditional IRAs.
 The major difference is that these accounts offer a much higher level of freedom and flexibility.
-Self directed accounts allow account holders to invest in a much wider array of assets; essentially everything except S corporation stock, collectibles (such as stamps, art, or wine), and in the case of SDIRAs – life insurance.
-If you are curious and want to learn more about self-directed retirement accounts check out this post and this one from my two part series on them.
+Self-directed accounts allow account holders to invest in a much wider array of assets; essentially everything except S corporation stock, collectibles (such as stamps, art, or wine), and in the case of SDIRAs – life insurance.
+If you are curious and want to learn more about self-directed retirement accounts check out this post and this one from my two-part series on them.

 I opened my SDIRA with Advanta back in 2016 and have been very happy with them.
-They are an affordable full service IRA administrator company with excellent customer service.
+They are an affordable full-service IRA administrator company with excellent customer service.
 I appreciate the fact that I have one account manager that I deal with when I need help and have always gotten very timely and helpful responses to my question

-And one more self directed retirement accounts custodian company I have recently learned about is IRA Resources.
-They come highly recommended by a sustainably minded investment firm for their affordable fees and experience with private placement investments.
+And one more self-directed retirement accounts custodian company I have recently learned about is IRA Resources.
+They come highly recommended by a sustainably-minded investment firm for their affordable fees and experience with private placement investments.

-If you are interested in joining a subscription based online community of people “learning to self-direct their retirement savings into investments that repair injustices, sequester carbon, nurture local enterprises, and create a world that will sustain us into retirement and for generations to come” then consider joining The Next Egg initiative.
+If you are interested in joining a subscription-based online community of people “learning to self-direct their retirement savings into investments that repair injustices, sequester carbon, nurture local enterprises, and create a world that will sustain us into retirement and for generations to come” then consider joining The Next Egg initiative.
 I’ve learned so much from my participation in their monthly webinars and appreciate the online forum for sharing ideas and resources with like-minded individuals.
 The monthly fee is currently $9.99, although it may be possible to waive the fee in certain situations.

 My Social (and Environmental) Justice Investing Journey Continues

-It can be very time consuming to do the research to learn what meaningful investments are available to non-accredited investors.
+It can be very time-consuming to do the research to learn what meaningful investments are available to non-accredited investors.
 And then you still have to conduct due diligence, fill out all of the application forms, and get the funds transferred.
-Then there is all the record keeping you need to do yourself.
+Then there is all the record-keeping you need to do yourself.
 It’s harder to track these alternative investments in an Excel spreadsheet the way you can traditional investments in stocks, bonds, and real estate.
 I’ve been working on investing my money in ways that align more with my values for almost four years now and I’m still only about halfway to where I want to be.

 I recognize that I am operating from a tremendous place of privilege simply because I am not struggling to survive on a daily basis.
-Having the money to invest, the time and space to consider the bigger picture, and capacity to conduct all of the research and fill out that paperwork to make these alternative investments puts me in a place of even greater privilege.
-Some may argue that there is even privilege (although, I want to be clear I am by no means wealthy) in my being willing to accept the lower rate of financial return that comes with some of these investments.
+Having the money to invest, the time and space to consider the bigger picture, and the capacity to conduct all of the research and fill out that paperwork to make these alternative investments puts me in a place of even greater privilege.
+Some may argue that there is even privilege (although I want to be clear I am by no means wealthy) in my being willing to accept the lower rate of financial return that comes with some of these investments.

 For me though, it’s all about the triple bottom line of valuing people, planet, and profit equally.
 We live in a complex, nuanced world where everything is interconnected.
 If we continue to take the easier route to short-term financial gains and low-hanging fruit we will continue to be reminded of this interconnectedness in horrific ways – more civil unrest, future pandemics, and environmental collapse.
 I hope more of us, who are able to pursue this type of investing, will do so.

-This long and detailed compilation of information is NOT meant to make anyone feel badly about how they invest (or don’t invest) their money.
+This long and detailed compilation of information is NOT meant to make anyone feel bad about how they invest (or don’t invest) their money.
 It is meant to be inspirational, motivational, and informative.
 Take these resources and do what you can, when you can if you are so inclined (which of course I hope you will be).

 What are your thoughts about social justice investing?
 Have you made any social justice investments?
 Know of any others that are open to non-accredited investors that I missed?